curtispmartin/Omics/README.md

 # Omics
-Where I will be housing new code &amp; modules to analyze omics data in Python.
+Module for analyzing omics data written in Python.
+Will provide classes & functions for proteomics analysis, to start.

+### Env
+Contains conda environment required.